Reiryoku-Technologies/Mida-Documentation/src/documentation/essentials/balance-equity-margin.md

 ```

 ## getUsedMargin()
-Used to get the account used margin
+Used to get the account used margin.

 - **Interface**
 ```typescript